Cadifam/DBCFinalProject/README.md

 ## Data Preprocessing

--Normalize the column names
+- Normalize the column names to lower case
--Droping the ID column
+- Drop the ID column
--Removing the (+) sign on the Dependants column
+- Remove the (+) sign on the Dependants column
--Fill the NaN in the (Dependants, Credit_History, Loan_Amount, Gender, Self_Employed) columns -Replacing categorical columns(Gender, Married, Self-Employed, Education, Property Area, Loan-Status) with integers
+- Fill the NaN in the (Dependants, Credit_History, Loan_Amount, Gender, Self_Employed) columns
+- Replace categorical column(Loan-Status) with integers

 ## Exploratory Data Analysis (EDA)